yghlc/lingcaohuang/_pages/hire_ad.md

 (v) A self-motivated and enthusiastic professional in physical geography.

 **What we offer:**
-Appointment will initially be made on a contract basis for one year, commencing January 2025, and is renewable subject to performance, mutual agreement, and available funding.
+Appointment will initially be made on a contract basis for one year, commencing January or February 2025, and is renewable subject to performance, mutual agreement, and available funding.
 We will provide a welcoming working environment, cutting-edge computing resources, professional development and mentorship, and highly competitive salaries and benefits.
 The RA will closely work with Dr. Lingcao Huang (https://yghlc.github.io/lingcaohuang/) who is a research assistant professor at CUHK.

 **How to apply:**
 If you are interested in this position, please send your CV to [lingcaohuang@cuhk.edu.hk](mailto:lingcaohuang@cuhk.edu.hk) with the subject: 'RA14302324 + Your Name.'
 Review of applications will start on November 30, 2024, but will continue until the position is filled.
 Only shortlisted applicants will be contacted for a two-page research statement, interview, and other documents (e.g. a reference letter and certificates).